Seizure types: Tonic-clonic seizures

-In the 2025 classification, tonic-clonic seizures are positioned as a final category within each major seizure onset type — focal to bilateral tonic-clonic, generalized tonic-clonic, and bilateral tonic-clonic of unknown onset — in recognition of their high clinical relevance.
-These seizures are associated with increased morbidity, risk of injury, and are a major contributor to sudden unexpected death in epilepsy (SUDEP).
+Tonic-clonic seizures are positioned as a category within each seizure onset type: focal to bilateral tonic-clonic, generalized tonic-clonic, and bilateral tonic-clonic of unknown onset.
+They are associated with highest morbidity and mortality.

 Epileptic spasms

-Epileptic spasms are a distinct seizure type that can occur with generalized, focal, or unknown onset.
-In the ILAE 2025 classification, generalized epileptic spasms (GES) are formally recognized as a seizure type, most commonly associated with infantile epileptic spasms syndrome (IESS).
-In focal or unknown-onset seizures, spasms are considered semiological features; for instance, a seizure may be described as a focal epileptic spasm.
-Early identification of epileptic spasms, particularly in infancy, is critical, as delays in treatment are associated with worse developmental outcomes.
-Although classically associated with infancy, epileptic spasms can also occur outside this age range.
+Epileptic spasms can be generalized, focal, or of unknown onset.
+Within the generalized class, epileptic spasms are a seizure type, most commonly associated with infantile epileptic spasms syndrome (IESS).
+In focal and unknown-onset seizures, they are a descriptor within the seizure semiology (e.g., focal epileptic spasm).